shunwatai/fiber-rest-boilerplate/internal/modules/README.md

 All APIs modules are here seperated by their folder name, and following the controller-service-repository architecture.

-Each of them should have contains the following files:
+Each of them should contain the following files:

 - `type.go`: All the structs should put in this file.
 Other backend frameworks may call it as `model`, `entity` etc.